 We highly recommend you take a French language class during your program.
 It's important to learn as much of the language as you can, and classes are usually a good way to meet other people.

-As of March 2019, the French au pair regulations will change so that au pairs will not be required to take classes during their program.
+As of March 2019, the French au pair regulations changed so that au pairs are no longer required to take classes during their program.